Editor’s note: This post was originally published on 8/3/16 and has been updated for accuracy and comprehension.

 One of the ways to attract and convert an audience is to start a blog.

-You need to educate your audience, help solve their problems, show them the viability of solutions and more.
-But you can’t shout it from the mountaintops.
+You can’t shout it from the mountaintops.
 If you do, chances are, you’ll be shouting to an audience of none.

 But inbound blogging can give you an effective platform to speak to a rapt audience – one that is interested in what you have to offer.